-- The licensee shall provide a declaration of compliance and a report from an independent assessor confirming that the product stewardship program is capable of delivering the outcomes claimed by the licensee (Schedule 12). - As a non-mandatory requirement, a licensee has the option of also demonstrating compliance with the Design for Disassembly performance criterion by providing a report from an independent assessor confirming that the certified textile floor coverings can be separated into elemental components for reuse, recycling or reprocessing, with or without the use of specialized tools.
+- The licensee shall provide a declaration of compliance and a report from an independent assessor confirming that the product stewardship program can deliver the outcomes claimed by the licensee (Schedule 13). - As a non-mandatory requirement, a licensee has the option of also demonstrating compliance with the Design for Disassembly performance criterion by providing a report from an independent assessor confirming that the certified textile floor coverings can be separated into elemental components for reuse, recycling, or reprocessing, with or without the use of specialized tools.